DOWNLOADABLE COLOR POSTER

 ● Complimentary one-year membership in an NFSPS-affiliated state poetry society of the winner's choosing and in NFSPS.

 ● Book release at the NFSPS annual convention.
-While a winner is present at the convention, he/she will be given help in selling books directly and/or in the convention book room and will receive all proceeds from those sales.
+While winners are present at the convention, they will be assisted in selling their stock of books directly and/or in the convention book room and will receive all proceeds from those sales.

 Undergraduates working toward a degree in an accredited U.S. college or university during the contest submission period are eligible to enter the CUP Competition.